CederGroupHub/sparse-lm/paper/paper.md

 into the regression objective.
 Introducing linear constraints is straight-forward in mixed integer quadratic programming (MIQP) formulations of the Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b].
-The general MIQP formulation of Best Subset Selection with group and hierarchical structure can be expressed as follows,
+The general MIQP formulation of Best Subset Selection with grouped covariates and hierarchical constraints can be expressed as follows,

 \begin{align}
     \beta^* = \underset{\beta}{\text{argmin}}\;